mySites.guru

 When your site comes back, we pick that up on the next check cycle and send you a recovery notification.

-Why you get alerts when your site “seems fine”
+Why do you get alerts when your site “seems fine”?

 You check from your browser and it loads.
 So why are we saying it’s down?
 There are a few common causes.